jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 </p>
 <div style='text-align:center;'>

 figure 2: Graphical user interface for the selection of segmentation parameters.
-Actions: 1- Load an image, 2- Improve the discriminative information by applying a light normalization technique, 3- Search for the best threshold to binarise the image using the H-minima transform, 4- Elements not belonging to the region of interest can be removed from the binarised image, 5- Rotate vertically and normalize the spatial position of the growth cone, 6- Save the selected parameters.
+Actions: 1- Load an image, 2- Improve the discriminative information by applying a light normalization technique, 3- Search for the best threshold to binarise the image using the H-minima transform [[4]](#4), 4- Elements not belonging to the region of interest can be removed from the binarised image, 5- Rotate vertically and normalize the spatial position of the growth cone, 6- Save the selected parameters.
 </div>

 2- __Parameter Processing__: